 Table 4-1 presents a summary of the total commercial pesticide applications in New York State, listed by county for the year 2001.
-Suffolk County has the highest application of pesticides in the state, in both gallons and pounds applied.
+Suffolk County has the highest application of pesticides in the state on both a gallons and pounds applied basis.